tensorflow/probability/CONTRIBUTING.md

 Help](https://help.github.com/articles/about-pull-requests/) for more
 information on using pull requests.

+After a pull request is approved, we merge it.
+Note our merging process differs from GitHub.
+Namely, we pull and submit the change into an internal version control system; it automatically pushes a git commit to the GitHub repository (with credit to the original author).
+We then manually close the pull request.

 ## Unit tests

 Please include unit tests when contributing new features, as they help to a)